You are perfect for this position if…

 - Works pro-actively and in good faith as a member of the staff team to support and strengthen the overall stability and effectiveness of the organization.

-- Completes required reports and paperwork as needed.
+- Vendor and consultant management as needed.

 - Performs other duties as assigned.